mbramwell1/polling-app/README.md

 ![screenshot](screenshots/votes-for-poll.png)

 ## Cleaning Up
 'ng serve' will be attached whilst running the UI.
-Use CTRL + C to exit.
+Use `CTRL + C` to exit.
+This will also kill the running docker containers.
-Finally:
+In the event that this fails, simply run:
 ```shell script
 docker compose down
 ```